Codebuff

 bash

-codebuff --agent @your-publisher-id/simple-code-reviewer@0.0.1
+codebuff --agent your-publisher-id/simple-code-reviewer@0.0.1

 Advanced Example: Deep Code Reviewer